PupRiku/BetrayalGame/README.md

 - **Data-Driven Characters (`DT_Characters`):** A Data Table stores definitions for each unique character, including their **unique stat tracks** and color.
 - **Stat Management:** The player character correctly loads its stats and has a `ChangeStat` function to handle modifications from game events, which are reflected on the Player HUD.
-- **Player Inventory:** The character now has a functional inventory system.
+- **Player Inventory:** The character has a functional inventory system.
 Kept Omen and Item cards are correctly added to the inventory and displayed on the HUD.

 ### 2. Dice, Combat, & Damage

 - **Custom Dice Rolling:** A `RollDice` function accurately simulates rolling any number of custom Betrayal dice.
+- **Flexible Combat Functions:**
-- **Foundational Combat System:** A `ResolveAttack` function in the Game Mode handles comparing an attacker's roll to a defender's roll.
+  - A generic **`ResolveAttack`** function in the Game Mode handles the core "dice-off" between an attacker and a defender, capable of using different stats for attack and defense.
-- **Damage System:** A `TakeDamage` function on the character correctly applies Physical or Mental damage to the appropriate stats.
-It has been refactored to support player choices (e.g., for the Skull Omen).
+  - A **`TakeDamage`** function on the character correctly applies `Physical` or `Mental` damage to the corresponding stats (Might or Sanity).
+- **Player-Initiated Combat:**
+  - An `IA_Attack` input action allows the player to initiate an attack.
+  - The `MakeAttackRoll` function on the character serves as the "brain" for an attack, checking the character's inventory for passive bonuses (e.g., the **Spear** adding +2 dice to Might attacks) before calling `ResolveAttack`.
+- **Interactive Choices:** The system now supports player choices during combat events.
+When attacking with the **Ring**, a UI widget (`WBP_AttackChoice`) appears, allowing the player to choose between a Might or Sanity attack.
+A similar UI (`WBP_DamageChoice`) is used for defensive choices like the **Skull**.

 ### 3. Exploration & Room System

-- **Data-Driven Rooms (`DT_RoomTiles`):** A fully populated Data Table defines all official rooms with their properties.
+- **Data-Driven Rooms (`DT_RoomTiles`):** A fully populated Data Table defines all official rooms.
 - **Robust Room Deck Management:** At game start, separate, shuffled decks of rooms are created for each floor, excluding starting tiles.
-The system draws uniquely from the decks and correctly handles removing globally unique tiles from all decks once drawn.
+The system draws unique rooms and correctly handles removing globally unique tiles from all decks once drawn.
 - **Player-Controlled Room Placement:** A full placement preview mode with live UI and visual feedback on placement validity.
 The player can rotate the preview, and the confirmation logic correctly validates and connects the rotated room.

 ### 4. Card & Event System

 - **Complete Data Foundation:** Data Tables for Omens, Events, and Items are set up and populated.
-- **Card Deck Management:** All three card decks are initialized, shuffled, and drawn from correctly, managing discard piles and empty-deck rules.
+- **Card Deck Management:** All three card decks are initialized, shuffled, and drawn from correctly.
-- **Component-Based Card Effects:** A clean, scalable system where each card's unique logic is contained in its own Actor Component (`BP_CardEffect_Base` children), linked from the Data Tables.
+- **Component-Based Card Effects:** A clean, scalable system where each card's unique logic is contained in its own Actor Component (`BP_CardEffect_Base` children).
-- **Full Card Draw & Effect Loop:** The system correctly handles drawing a card, displaying its UI, waiting for player dismissal via an Event Dispatcher, and then executing the card's specific component-based effect.
+- **Full Card Draw & Effect Loop:** The system correctly handles drawing a card, displaying its UI, waiting for player dismissal via an Event Dispatcher, and then executing the card's specific effect.
-- **Omen Cards Fully Implemented:** The logic for all Omen cards, covering a wide variety of effect types (immediate stat changes, companions, passive weapon/gear bonuses, combat events, player-activated abilities), is now complete.
+- **All Omen Cards Implemented:** The logic for all 13 Omen cards is complete, covering a wide variety of effect types: immediate stat changes (Book, Holy Symbol), companions (Girl, Madman, Dog), passive weapons (Spear), passive gear (Ring), combat events (Bite), and player-activated abilities (Crystal Ball, Mask, Spirit Board).

 ### 5. The Haunt

-- **Complete Haunt Reveal Sequence:** The game correctly tracks the Omen count, triggers and performs a Haunt Roll, looks up the specific Haunt in the `DT_HauntChart` based on the triggering Omen and Room, retrieves the full `FHauntData`, determines the Traitor based on the Haunt's `TraitorSelectionRule`, and displays the secret objectives to the Traitor and Heroes using the `WBP_HauntBriefing` UI.
+- **Complete Haunt Reveal Sequence:** The game correctly tracks the `OmenCardCount`, triggers a Haunt Roll, looks up the specific Haunt in the `DT_HauntChart` based on the Omen/Room combo, retrieves the full `FHauntData`, determines the Traitor, and displays the secret objectives to the Traitor and Heroes.

 ### 6. User Interface (UI)

 - **`WBP_PlayerHUD`:** Displays character stats, current room name, and a dynamic inventory list.
-- **`WBP_CardDisplay` & `WBP_HauntBriefing`:** Fully functional, data-driven UI for displaying cards and secret Haunt rules.
+- **`WBP_CardDisplay` & `WBP_HauntBriefing`:** UI for displaying cards and secret Haunt rules.
-- **`WBP_DamageChoice`:** A UI for handling player choices during game events (e.g., the Skull Omen).
+- **`WBP_DamageChoice` & `WBP_AttackChoice`:** UI for handling player choices during game events.

 ## Up-to-Date Checklist

 - `[x]` Project Setup & Version Control
-- `[x]` Player Stats & Character System (Data & Initialization)
+- `[x]` Player Stats & Character System (Data, Init, Modification)
-- `[x]` Custom Dice Rolling Logic
+- `[x]` Custom Dice Rolling Logic & Foundational Combat System
-- `[x]` Room Data Structures & Deck Management
+- `[x]` Room Data & Deck Management Systems
 - `[x]` Player-Controlled Room Placement & Connection Logic
-- `[x]` Card Data Structures & Deck Management
+- `[x]` Card Data & Deck Management Systems
 - `[x]` Component-Based Card Effect Architecture
 - `[x]` **All Omen Card Effects Implemented**
-- `[x]` Player Inventory System (Adding Items/Omens)
+- `[x]` Player Inventory System
 - `[x]` Haunt Reveal & Traitor Selection Logic
-- `[x]` UI for HUD, Cards, and Haunt Briefing
+- `[x]` UI for HUD, Cards, and Briefings
 - `[ ]` **Haunt Turn Structure (Heroes' Turn, Traitor's Turn)** (Next Up!)
-- `[ ]` **Full Combat System** (Attacking other players/monsters)
 - `[ ]` Implement All Event & Item Card Effects
 - `[ ]` Implement Player-Activated Abilities (e.g., Crystal Ball, Mask, Spirit Board)
 - `[ ]` Turn Management System (Tracking turn phases)